Why was Pablo Picasso important?

 As mentioned earlier, Picasso artwork during the Blue Period often included the covering of old sketches.
-Like many of his artworks that were created during the Blue Period, the Old guitarist also had older sketches underneath that may not be visible to the naked eye but are apparent when placed underneath an X-ray machine.
+Like many of his artworks that were created during the Blue Period, the Old Guitarist also had older sketches underneath that may not be visible to the naked eye but are apparent when placed underneath an X-ray machine.
 Because the piece bore many layers of paint, the Old Guitarist appears to have a choppy feel and appearance, which depicts Picasso’s strong emotions and the ever-changing mind of a painter.

-Overall, Picasso was able to highlight the plight of the Old Guitarists outstandingly well through his exceptional use of color.
+Overall, Picasso was able to highlight the plight of the Old Guitarist outstandingly well through his exceptional use of color.
 Although the theme of desolation and hopelessness is prevalent, Picasso also conveys hope and the ability of the guitarist to triumph over the negative forces affecting his craft.

 All images Sucesión Pablo Picasso, VEGAP, Madrid unless otherwise noted.

 Other important works